joshgallantt/rsCALC/README.md

   * Top Products
   * Top Refunds
 * Combines and formats all of the data into a .csv file for easy in-house uses
+* (Untested) Besides Windows, rsCALC should work on MacOS (with intel chips), and Linux

 ### Built With